DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Experiments

-\textbf{Using different TPM–CRS combinations for the same problem.} Theoretically, we can design different target performance metrics (TPMs) and customized reweighting strategies (CRSs) to achieve different design goals.
-However, different TPM–CRS combinations generally lead to different overall performance.
-Here, we evaluate an alternative combination in the Byzantine attack problem, where we use accuracy as the TPM and an accuracy-based clipping rule as the CRS, as defined in Equation~\eqref{equ:strategy2inbzt}.
+While the TPM-CRS design space is flexible, different combinations yield different performance outcomes.
+To illustrate this, we evaluate an alternative combination for Byzantine robustness in which accuracy replaces loss as the TPM, paired with an accuracy-based clipping rule as the CRS: